eomii/rules_ll/docs/guides/modules.md

 ```

 The `interfaces` attribute is a `dict`, mapping module interface units to
 module names.
-This lets us declare sevaral interfaces in a single target and use
+This lets us declare several interfaces in a single target and use
 different names for the target name, the interface files and the module name.

 ## Interface-implementation split